satoru-teshima/python_hints_techniques/README.md

-# python_hints_techniques
+# Python Hints & Techniques
-This is a repository to store useful python knowledge.
+This personal repository was made to store useful python knowledge.

+- How to Markdown